HISTORY OF ST PATRICK’S DAY

 I saw a man coming, as it were from Ireland.
 His name was Victoricus, and he carried many letters, and he gave me one of them.
 I read the heading: “The Voice of the Irish”.
 As I began the letter, I imagined in that moment that I heard the voice of those very people who were near the wood of Foclut, which is beside the western sea—and they cried out, as with one voice: “We appeal to you, holy servant boy, to come and walk among us.”

 Arriving back in Ireland in perhaps 432 Patrick was both an evangelist of the gospel of Jesus and an organizer of the faithful.
 Patrick converted the Irish who practiced at that time a type of Celtic polytheism.
 He battled heresy as well as engaged in trials of skill against Druids.
 There is some evidence that he traveled to Rome around 441-443 and brought back with him some valuable relics.
 On his return, he founded the church and monastery of Armagh in Northern Ireland.
 Some years later he retired, probably to Saul in Dalaradia.
 It is believed he died on March 17 sometime in the later 400s.

 As one travels through Ireland, there are many stories and legends about Patrick.
 One story in Dublin has it that the St. Patrick Cathedral (pictured at the left) is situated at the site of an old well where Patrick would baptize converts into the faith.
 There is a stone tablet in front of the church commemorating the location (pictured at right).

-Other legends report him ridding Ireland of snakes, though it is unlikely that post-ice age Ireland had snakes.
+Other legends report him ridding Ireland of snakes, though it is unlikely that post-ice age Ireland had any snakes.
 For another view on this story of the snakes, see my three articles on the history of St. Patrick associated with the west of Ireland at Croagh Patrick in County Mayo on Reek Sunday at this link.